Where is Lake El’gygytgyn?

 Now scientists are unlocking clues from the rocks of Lake El’Gygytgyn, a site where 3.6 million years ago an asteroid impacted the earth.
-The continuous depositional record scientists are studying from the site of the lake will provide, for the first time, an Arctic terrestrial perspective, reflecting new information of the mechanisms and dynamics of glacial-interglacial and millennial-scale change in the high-latitude region.
+Extracted sediment cores provide a continuous depositional record.
+The record scientists are studying from the site of the lake will provide, for the first time, an Arctic terrestrial perspective, reflecting new information of the mechanisms and dynamics of glacial-interglacial and millennial-scale change in the high-latitude region.

 Scientists also help teachers build system science into the classroom during teacher training workshops.